Skip to main content

 Busy Hands Need Not Apply

 Diamonds are known for their toughness, but that doesn’t mean they’re invincible.
 The sharp points of a kite set diamond set further out from the band of the ring can make it more susceptible to chipping and damage.
-So, if you’re someone who’s a bit clumsy (no judgment here – we’ve all been there), you might want to opt for a more protective setting style.
+So, if you’re someone who’s a bit clumsy (no judgment here – we’ve all been there), you might want to opt for a more protective setting style like bezel.

 You’ll Need a Compass to Find a Kite Set Diamond